 Program Directors review each student’s health history and we hold medication for those that make a request (in writing).
 We provide additional training for anaphylactic allergies and are happy to accommodate most dietary restrictions.
 In the unlikely event of a medical emergency, access to medical care has already been determined prior to departure.

 Our two dedicated communication centers act as the 24/7 link between parents and the program staff.
 Program Directors check in with leaders on a daily basis to collect messages and provide updates.
 Communication plans are in place in the event of an incident or emergency.
 Parents can also stay in touch with travelers, who are permitted to bring their cell phones.

-Our Company Directors and Regional Supervisors, make regularly scheduled support visits to programs in order to provide ongoing support and mentoring in the field.
-Last year, these senior staff members made over 200 visits to help all run safely and smoothly.
+Our Company Directors and Regional Support Staff, make regularly scheduled support visits to programs in order to provide ongoing support and mentoring in the field.
+These senior staff members make over 200 visits to help all programs run safely and smoothly.
 These visits are an integral part of our quality control.
 This investment in senior personnel traveling to programs distinguishes us in the summer student travel industry.

 Risk is reduced by adhering to our well-documented safety protocols for sporting and adventure activities as well as day-to-day supervision.
 We continuously audit and review our risk management practices.
-We stay prepared through industry events and the use of outside experts, such as our subscription to WorldAware security alerts.
+We stay prepared through industry events and the use of outside experts, such as our subscription to Crisis24 security alerts and our membership with Cornerstone Safety Group.
 Our goal is to reduce avoidable risks.

 Participants are expected to act in a safe, responsible and respectful manner, and follow our policies.
 All participants agree to follow our Student & Parent Expectations Agreement, which outlines our policies.
 Your actions have a direct impact on your safety and the safety of your fellow participants.
 We will not tolerate conduct that endangers anyone or is otherwise detrimental to the program.
 As such, some policies are zero tolerance and will result in dismissal.